 This week in Husker history

 The week of Dec.
-9-15, looking back in stretches of years divisible by five:
+9-15, looking back in five-year intervals:

 1897: A possible game at Montana falls through.
 (Nebraska's 1895 game against Butte remains the only time NU has played in the state.)